contao/docs/docs/manual/layout/module-management/user-modules.en.md

 ```

-## Automatic logout

-{{< tabs groupid="contaoVersion">}}
-{{% tab title="Contao  4" %}}
-The front end module "Automatic logout" adds an invisible module to the website that automatically logs out a logged in
-front end user.

-As soon as a member has logged in to the front end of the website, a logout link appears in the main menu on the right
-hand side, with which the member can log out again.
-In reality, these are two different pages in the page structure,
-which contain the login and the logout module.

-### Redirect settings

-**Redirect page:** Here you can define to which page a front end user will be forwarded after logging out.

-**Redirect to last page visited:** If you select this option, the member will be redirected to the last page visited
-instead of the redirection page.

-The module does not generate HTML output.
-{{% /tab %}}
-{{% tab title="Contao 5" %}}
-This module has been replaced by the "[Logout](/en/site-structure/logout/)" page type, which creates a logout link for
-a protected area.
-{{% /tab %}}
-{{< /tabs >}}

 ## Personal data

 The front end module "Personal data" adds a form to the website, which allows a member to change their personal data such